Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Strong evocation, necromancy, and transmutation; CL 20th; Weight 15 lb.

+### Philosopher's Stone
-**Philosopher's Stone:** This rare substance appears to be an ordinary, sooty piece of blackish rock.
+This rare substance appears to be an ordinary, sooty piece of blackish rock.
 If the stone is broken open (break DC 20), a cavity is revealed at the stone's heart.
 This cavity is lined with a magical type of quicksilver that enables any arcane spellcaster to